aptech/docs/docs/CR-strreplace.rst

 ::

+    // String array to be searched
     str = "100 Main Ave" $|
           "112 Charles Avenue" $|
           "49 W State St" $|
           "24 Third Avenue";

+    // String to search for
     search = "Avenue";

+    // String to replace with
     replace = "Ave";

+    // Build new string
     new_str = strreplace(str, search, replace);

 After the code above, *new_str* will be set to: